 - c.
-Those graduates who do not meet the requirements outlined above are eligible for admission but must enroll for remedial work known as the Guided Studies Program.
-Satisfactory completion of Guided Studies entitles these students to admission to other programs of study. - d.
-A health certificate from a practicing physician denoting satisfactory physical condition and freedom from a communicable disease is required. - e.
-An affidavit concerning residency must be signed by the student's parents or the student (if 21 years of age) and notarized. - f.
-To be admitted, all evidence and forms referred to above must have been received and approved on or before the last date for registration as set forth in the official college calendar shown in this catalog. - g.
+An affidavit concerning residency must be signed by the student's parents or the student (if 18 years of age) and notarized. - d.
+To be admitted, all evidence and forms referred to above must have been received and approved on or before the last date for registration as set forth in the official college calendar shown in this catalog. - e.
 All applications involving any question concerning eligibility for admission will be referred to the Admissions Committee.
 After reviewing all evidence, the Admissions Committee may grant or deny admission.